What parents need to know

 Families can talk about what defines a hero.
 What other movies feature scientists and professors who save the day?

-Families can also talk about the scares mix with humor.
+Talk about how the scares mix with humor.
 For kids normally scared of things like ghosts, how did the humor help?
-How did seeing a creature like the 50-foot Stay Puft marshmallow man make you laugh, even while the Ghostbusters were in danger?
+How did seeing a creature like the 50-foot Stay Puft marshmallow man make you laugh, even though the Ghostbusters were in danger?